Genie (Disney): Television

+The Genie also is a guest in House of Mouse (2001-2003), having cameo appearances among the audience of the titular club, often sitting with other Aladdin characters.

 Video games

+Kingdom Hearts series

-The Genie appears in most of the installments of the Kingdom Hearts series of video games.
-His role in the first game is mostly the same as in the film as his lamp is found by Aladdin.
+The Genie appears in some of the installments of the Kingdom Hearts series of video games (voiced by Dan Castellaneta and Jim Meskimen in the English dub, while Kōichi Yamadera voices him in the Japanese version).

+His role in the first Kingdom Hearts (2002) is mostly the same as in the film as his lamp is found by Aladdin.
 The general difference is that all of Aladdin's wishes are wasted to get him out of trouble: the first wish was spent on getting rid of Heartless attacking and the second one is to rescue Princess Jasmine from Jafar.
 Eventually, Iago steals the Genie's lamp, forcing him to show Jafar the keyhole of Agrabah and assist him in fighting Sora and his friends.
 After Jafar is defeated, Aladdin wishes the Genie free from his lamp.
 He then becomes a summon for Sora.

+In Kingdom Hearts: Chain of Memories (2004), the Genie appears as a part of Sora's memories.

-The Genie has much less screen time and much less to do with the plot in Kingdom Hearts II.
+The Genie has much less screen time and much less to do with the plot in Kingdom Hearts II (2005).
 Like in The Return of Jafar, he goes off to see the world along with Carpet.
 He misses most of the action, but arrives near the end of Sora's first visit and disturbs Pete when he is about to free Jafar from his lamp.
 Also, the Genie once again becomes a summon partner for Sora, but his newest feature is copying Sora's Drive forms and wielding his own copy of the Keyblade (excluding the Limit Form in Kingdom Hearts II Final Mix).

+A data version of him appears in Kingdom Hearts Coded (2008).

-The Genie also appears briefly in Kingdom Hearts 358/2 Days, interacting with Xion and Roxas as they make their way back to Agrabah.
+The Genie also appears briefly in Kingdom Hearts 358/2 Days (2009), interacting with Roxas and Xion as they make their way back to Agrabah.